What Does a Librarian Do?

 This career typically requires a master's degree and certification.

 - Education: Most librarian jobs in public, academic, or special libraries require a master's in library science (MLS) from a program accredited by the American Library Association (ALA).
 Librarians employed by the federal government must have an MLS.
-If you plan to teach in a librarian education program or aspire to a top administration position in a college or university, you'll need a doctorate in library science.
+A doctorate in library science is required to teach in a librarian education program or aspire to a top administration position in a college or university.
 Some librarians, especially those who work in academic settings, have an additional degree in the area in which they specialize.

 - Certification: Most states require public librarians to be certified.
-Certification for school librarians—also called school media specialists—can vary by state.
-Some states require that they be certified teachers, while others might stipulate that they have a master's degree in education with a specialization in library science.
+Certification for school librarians (also called school media specialists) varies by state.
+Some states require that they be certified teachers, while others stipulate that they have a master's degree in education with a specialization in library science.
 Other states require only an MLS.

 - Continuing Education: Many librarians take continuing education classes to keep up with changing technology.